MontrealCorpusTools/PolyglotDB/docs/source/tutorial_formants.rst

     q.to_csv(export_path)

 The CSV file generated will then be ready to open in other programs or in R for data analysis.
-You can see a `full version of the script`_, its `expected output`_ when run on the 'LibriSpeech-subset' corpora, and `follow-up analysis`_ performed with an `rmd script`_ using the same corpora.
+You can see a `full version of the script`_, its `expected output`_ when run on the 'LibriSpeech-subset' corpora.

 Next steps
 ==========
+At this point, the corpus is ready for formant analysis using R. We have provided an `rmd script` showcasing a possible approach.
+We have also provided results for running this script in a `follow-up analysis`_ html.
+These results were found using the full LibriSpeech-aligned dataset, which contains many more speakers than the subset we have been using in tutorials so far.

 See :ref:`tutorial_pitch` for another practical example of interesting linguistic analysis that can be peformed on enriched corpora using python and R. You can also see the `related ISCAN tutorial`_ for R code on visualizing and analyzing the exported results.